DosWorld/itsy32/README.md

 Original itsy code is producing .com files and can be found in "msdos" directory of this repository.

-I ported it to 32-bit linux code.
+I ported it to 32-bit DOS code.
 Sample session:

 <pre>
-nasm itsy32.asm -frdf2 -o itsy32.rdf
+nasm itsy32.asm -frdf
 rdx itsy32.rdf

 : say_hi 72 emit 105 emit 33 emit 10 emit ;